Urban Living Laboratory

 June 2017 - June 2019

-The project was staged through four interdisciplinary themes that directly addressed the inhabitation and liveability of the urban environment in the twenty first century.
-These were: Carbon Neutral Futures; Social Diversity; Digitally Enabled Infrastructures; and Urban Memory and Imagination.
+The project was staged through four interdisciplinary themes that directly addressed the inhabitation and liveability of the urban environment in the twenty first century: Carbon Neutral Futures; Social Diversity; Digitally Enabled Infrastructures; and Urban Memory and Imagination.

 At various times the space was organised into a lecture theatre, public forum, design studio, creative making space, and gallery.
 This accommodated the program of regular public talks, exhibitions of design projects and community workshops.